RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 | *S2* |  2 | 3.50 |    50 |   126 |   132 |
 | *S3* |  4 | 7.50 |    50 |   251 |   264 |

+{: .important }
-From the above information, it can be inferred that Windows workloads in the S* tier provide higher request capacities than Linux, albeit at a slightly higher price.
+> From the above information, it can be inferred that Windows workloads in the S* tier provide higher request capacities than Linux, albeit at a slightly higher price.
 Therefore, unless there are specific reasons to opt for Linux functions with .NET workloads, Windows S* tiers seem to be preferable to Linux S* tiers.

 ## "P*v2" tiers